sylefeb/Silice/projects/sdram_test/README.md

 $include('../common/sdram_utils.ice')
 ```

-Then, we declare the SDRAM interface with which we communicate with the chip:
+Then, we declare the SDRAM interface through which we communicate with the chip:
 ```c
   // SDRAM interface
   sdram_r16w16_io sio;